 In poor and vulnerable countries, weather data is often unreliable or totally lacking.

-Its purpose is to protect lives, livelihoods, and property in Least Developed Country (LDCs) and Small Island Developing States (SIDS).
+Its aim is to protect lives, livelihoods and assets in Least Developed Countries (LDCs) and Small Island Developing States (SIDS).

 CREWS 2017 Annual Report